Dancheg97/pack/README.md

 ### 🚀 Features:

-- Install and update packages using git links (also allows to install AUR packages)
+- Install and update packages using git links (also allows to install AUR packages by explictly using AUR link)
 - Compatability with all arch based distros
 - Simple to write configuration - `.pack.yml`